biocswirl-dev-team/learning_resources/CSHL_workshop/Particip_Biocswirl_RNAseq_intro.md

 ## Where to get help?

 R like any language can be confusing at times.
-Its okay if you get stuck.
+It's okay if you get stuck.

 If you are confused about how to do something or what to do next follow these steps below: